A Littlewood-Paley approach to the Mittag-Leffler function in the frequency space and applications to nonlocal problems: Preliminaries

 which is obviously useful when the argument of $J_{\lambda}$ is small.
 For $d>1$ in particular one has

 For more on Bessel functions, see e.g. \cite{grafakos2008classical}, Appendix B, and \cite{stein1993harmonic}, Chapter VIII.
-For a large argument, we have the asymptotic expansion: \begin{lemma}(\cite{abdelhakim2024mittag}, Lemma 3.1) Suppose that $\operatorname{Re}\lambda>-1/2$.
+For a large argument, we have the asymptotic expansion: Let $\operatorname{Re}\lambda>-1/2$.
+Then, for $r>1$, the Bessel function $J_{\lambda}(r)$ has the asymptotic expansion: \begin{lemma}(\cite{abdelhakim2025asymptotic}, Lemma 3.1) Suppose that $\operatorname{Re}\lambda>-1/2$.
 Then the Bessel function $J_{\lambda}(r)$ has the asymptotic expansion:

 for each $M\geq 1$, where